kindelia/Kindelia/README.md

 Kindelia
 ========

 Kindelia is a peer-to-peer functional computer.
 It allows developers to host decentralized applications that stay up forever.
 It can be seen as a complete remake of the idea behind Ethereum, greatly simplifying the protocol, increasing layer-1 performance and security.
-It is on testnet phase, with the mainnet genesis block scheduled for Jan 2023.
+It is on development, with the genesis block scheduled for Jan 2023.
 For more information, check our [WHITEPAPER.md](WHITEPAPER.md).
 Notable differences include:

 ### Zero-cost reused SSTOREs